Mohs Surgery Education & Resources In Long Beach, CA

 Educational Courses

-This year’s Annual Meeting: Focus on Skin Cancer will be a one-day virtual event.
-Lecture topics have been specially selected for their relevance in helping members to prepare for the American Board of Dermatology’s upcoming Micrographic Dermatologic Surgery (MDS) sub-certification examination.
-You may register for this course alone or in conjunction with the MDS Exam Preparation Course the following day.
+Course Background: The virtual MDS Preparation Course is offered once a year and will open for registration in the Summer.
+Lecture topics have been specially selected for their relevance in helping members to prepare for the American Board of Dermatology’s Micrographic Dermatologic Surgery (MDS) sub-certification examination.

 Basal & Squamous Cell Cancer Dermatopathology